Right to Review One’s Educational Records and to Seek Amendment to One's Records

 Right to Due Process

 The College has an enduring commitment to provide students with a balanced and fair student discipline system.
-The College will provide students with the due process protections to which they are entitled under the U.S. Constitution Fourteenth Amendment.
-The amount of due process required will depend upon the seriousness of the alleged violation and the proposed sanction.
-At a minimum, a student charged with alleged violations of the Code of Student Conduct has the right to:
+The College will provide students accused of misconduct with the due process protections to which they are entitled under the US and Texas Constitutions.
+A student is entitled to notice of the specific charges and a meaningful opportunity to be heard in one’s defense before a neutral decision-maker.
+The amount of due process required will depend upon the nature of the alleged violation and the proposed sanction.

-For more detailed information about the College’s investigation procedures, hearing procedures, and appeal procedures, please refer to the Code of Student Conduct found in the Student Handbook.
+For detailed information about the College’s investigation procedures, hearing and disciplinary procedures, and appeal procedures, students may refer to the Code of Student Conduct found in the Student Handbook.

 Right to Involvement in Decision Making

-San Jacinto College provides an opportunity for student involvement in the decision making process through the respective forms of student government on the three campuses.
+San Jacinto College provides an opportunity for student involvement in the decision-making process through student government on the three main campuses.
 As constituents of the educational community, students may express their views on issues of institutional policy and on matters of general interest to the student body.

 In addition to membership in student associations and organizations, students shall be given the opportunity to serve on campus and College committees as deemed appropriate by the College.
-For more information, please visit the Student Engagement & Activities office on your campus.
+For more information, students may visit the Student Engagement & Activities office on each campus.

-Amnesty for Certain Drug or Alcohol Possession and Consumption Violations
+Immunity from Sanctions for Certain Drug or Alcohol Violations